-These Adidas Sleek sneakers, implied by its name, has a slim build which is favored by those searching for silhouettes that would taper their humongous feet by a bit.
-Unfortunately, ladies who have wider feet might find these to run narrow thus a higher size is advised.
+These Adidas Sleek sneakers, implied by their name, have a slim build which is favored by those searching for silhouettes that would taper their humongous feet by a bit.
+This shoe is available in women’s sizes only.

 Window boxes at the side of the vamp with an imprint of a brand is a common element nowadays showcased by lifestyle silhouettes to give off that unique and vintage vibe.
 The origins of these so-called accents can be traced back to the UK-born brand named aptly as Reebok.
 Yes, this is an Adidas sneaker article and don’t be confused with the abrupt shift of themes.
 In the end, everything will make sense.

 It was a good thing that Adidas acquired the English shoe manufacturer in 2005 because the move diversified their product portfolio and introduced iconic designs to their already coveted line-up.
 Little did Adidas knew that Reebok had a lot of hidden gems in its archives one of which would spark a new trend of models in the future.

 Let’s rewind a few decades when Reebok was a standalone powerhouse brand that even surpassed Nike as the top-grossing sportswear company.
 Everything changed in 1982 with the invention of the ambitious yet successful aerobic sneaker called the Freestyle.
 It was in this framework where the window branding ever took shape.

 For those who have been living under a rock, the window box design cue is a rectangular patch on the medial or lateral side of a sneaker just below the lace bed.
 It displays the brand name along with other details like for example, Reebok’s Union Jack.
 Since it was unveiled in the Freestyle, Reebok had been religiously using it in their subsequent silhouettes.